doriszh0/cse15l-lab-reports/Week-9-Lab-Report.md

 ```
 grep -C 0 "Tests run:" score.txt > grep-score.txt
 ```
 > First, we need to get the line that shows how many tests have failed.
-If there was a failed test, then the JUnit output would have the line `Tests run: __,  Failures: __`, where there would be numbers in place of the `__`.
-Therefore, we use grep to search for the `Tests run:` line and then save the output in a text file called `grep-score.txt`.
+If there was a failed test, then the JUnit output would have the line `"Tests run: __,  Failures: __"`, where there would be numbers in place of the `__`.
+Therefore, we use grep to search for the `"Tests run:"` line and then save the output in a text file called `grep-score.txt`.
 The option `-C 0` means context 0, in which context refers to the lines before and after the matching line.
 Context 0 ensures that we get only the line that has the matching text.

 <br/>